hcilab/wams/README.md

 app.addStaticDirectory(path.join(__dirname, "assets"));
 ```

-The `router` provided by WAMS is an Express app that comes with routes set up to deliver a basic predefined HTML page and the javascript needed to run WAMS in a client browser.

 This makes files under the specified path available at the root URL of the application.
 For example, if you have the same configuration as above, and there is an `image.png` file in the `assets` folder, it will be available at `http(s)://<app-url>/image.png`

 - To run code in the browsers that use your app, create a **.js** file in your app _static directory_ and include it in the application config: